lukeasrodgers/qa-js-popups/README.md

 - base window class
 - method to show/render the window
 - listeners fired when the windows is closed/destroyed

+If using ExtJs, the only thing you should have to change is your application namespacing pattern.

+If using Backbone you will likely have to make some more substantial changes.
+If using Backbone Marionette, listening to the `close` event, as this code does, should work just fine.

 ## How to use it